Infographic showing Vitamin D benefits with sunlight, strong bones, immune support, and growth on a light medical background.

 Overview

-The Vitamin D Test measures the amount of Vitamin D circulating in your bloodstream — mainly in the form of 25-hydroxyvitamin D [25(OH)D].
-This is the most reliable indicator of how much Vitamin D your body has stored and whether the level is sufficient for bone health, immunity, hormonal balance, and overall energy levels.
+The Vitamin D Test measures the level of Vitamin D circulating in the blood, primarily in the form of 25-hydroxyvitamin D [25(OH)D].
+This form reflects the body’s Vitamin D stores and is considered the most reliable indicator for assessing overall Vitamin D status.
+Adequate levels are important for bone health, muscle function, immune balance, and several metabolic processes.

 What Is Vitamin D?